Times Square characters head to Rock Center for the holidays

 Sabrina Caserta, The Associated Press

-Complaints about the sometimes aggressive behaviour of the performers prompted the city in 2016 to passed a law relegating the Times Square characters to 8-by-50 foot "activity zones" where they might annoy fewer people.
+Complaints about the sometimes aggressive behaviour of the performers prompted the city in 2016 to pass a law relegating the Times Square characters to 8-by-50-foot (2.5-by-15-meter) “activity zones” where they might annoy fewer people.

 Now, with the holiday season in full swing, some of the costumed superheros, Muppets and Disney characters have headed to the equally crowded environs around Rockefeller Center and its iconic Christmas tree.